-Hypothyroidism, also called low thyroid or underactive thyroid, is a condition in which your thyroid gland, a small butterfly-shaped gland at the base of your neck, doesn’t produce enough of its normal hormones.
+Hypothyroidism also called low thyroid or underactive thyroid is a condition in which your thyroid gland, a small butterfly-shaped gland at the base of your neck, doesn’t produce enough hormones.
 When it’s healthy, your thyroid produces two different hormones: triiodothyronine (T3) and thyroxine (T4).
 These are used by cells throughout your body, primarily to regulate metabolism.
 Not having enough of these hormones will slow down your body’s functioning.

 Hypothyroidism SymptomsThyroid hormones affect every cell and organ of the body.
 That’s why hypothyroidism can have so many diverse symptoms.

 Low thyroid can make you feel exhausted and sluggish, even if you’re sleeping more than usual.
 You can also feel mentally tired and unmotivated.

 When thyroid levels are low, metabolism slows, and your body tends to store more calories from your food as fat.
 This can make you gain weight even if your diet is healthy and you’re exercising regularly.

 Burning calories creates body heat.
 When your metabolism slows, you burn fewer calories and produce less heat.

 Low levels of thyroid hormone cause your body to break down tissues like muscles for energy.
 Muscle breakdown can make you weak and achy.

 Hypothyroidism causes hair follicles to stop generating as quickly.
 Since these cells normally have a short lifespan and rapid turnover, your hair can thin.

 Your skin cells typically turn over very quickly too.
 However, when they lose their growth signals from the thyroid, the outer layer isn’t replaced as quickly.
 Since this skin layer sticks around longer, it accumulates more environmental damage.